Back to main Lawns to Legumes page

 - Pollinator Lawn: Also known as bee lawns, this practice involves inter-seeding pollinator-friendly species into existing turf or low-growing native plants.
 This practice is recommended for experienced gardeners.
 Additional resources include:

-- The Pollinator Friendly Alliance: Inter-seed flowers into existing lawn Pollinator Lawn
+- The Pollinator Friendly Alliance: How To Install A Pollinator Lawn

 - Bee Lab (University of Minnesota): Bee Lawn Tool Kit